athulrajneoito/neoito-playbook/docs/agile/team-agreements/working-agreements.md

 ## Quality and not Quantity

 - We agree on a [Definition of Done](definition-of-done.md) for our user story's and sprints and live by it.
-- We follow engineering best practices like the [Code With Engineering Playbook](https://github.com/microsoft/code-with-engineering-playbook)
+- We follow engineering best practices.

 ## Scrum Rhythm